pantheon-systems/documentation/source/_docs/guides/phpstorm-composer.md

 5. Reply **Yes** when PhpStorm asks whether you want to open the project.

 ## Initialize Composer
-1. After opening the project, check the event log by clicking the message icon from the lower left side of the window.
+1. After opening the project, check the event log by clicking the message icon from the lower right side of the window.
 Click **Initialize**:

   ![Composer init PhpStorm](/source/docs/assets/images/integrations/phpstorm/initcomposer-popup.png)